ibm-cloud-docs/vpc/file_storage_vpc_create.md

 # Creating file shares and mount targets
 {: #file-storage-create}

-Create file shares and mount targets by using the UI, CLI, or API.
+Create file shares and mount targets in the UI, CLI, or API.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, and London regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Paris, and Sydney regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 Before you get started, to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).